dbojan/csv2xml/README.md

 OS: Windows.
 Language: windows batch, powershell (for replace utf-8)

-Installation: right click on bat file in browser, save as.
+Installation: click on bat file in browser, select text, copy.
+Open Notepad, paste, save as csv2xml.

 Can be used as an replacement for csv2xlsx, csv2xls, csv2ods, csv2fods.